NYPDK/TypeRacer-Python-Hack/README.md

 (you can edit the code as you like to make it work for other platforms, it is open source after all)

 Setup:
+(You will obviously need python installed, I personally run python 3.9.0)
 1. You must have Selenium and keyboard installed (pip install selenium | pip install keyboard)
 2. You must have ChromeDriver installed for your version of Chrome https://chromedriver.chromium.org/downloads
 ![Chrome version](https://i.ibb.co/x73fB4W/image.png)